dniel/traefik-forward-auth0/docs/auth0.md

 ### Suggestions of how to structure Applications, Apis and Permissions
 - Add one common application, maybe call it Traefik.
-- Create API's for all applications you want Traefik and ForwardAuth to protect
+- Create a shared Logical Api that span several services to create a system context.
 - Enable RBAC and Add Permissions to Access Token under API Settings.
 - Create permissions in your API.
 - Add the permissions directly to users or to roles assigned to users.